Published July 2026 by Batteries Included

 - Flavor checks in shared Kotlin.
 A few

 BuildConfig.FLAVORbranches become dozens.
-Prefer interfaces implemented in tiny flavor-specific source files, or resource overrides, over conditionals in ViewModels and composables. - Variant explosion.
-Each flavor dimension multiplies build variants.
+Prefer tiny flavor-specific implementations or resource overrides. - Variant explosion.
+Each dimension multiplies variants.
 Use

-variantFilterto drop combinations you never ship (for example astagingbuild type you do not need per brand). - Library flavor mismatches.
-Android library modules that define their own product flavors must align with the app via
+variantFilterto drop combinations you never ship. - Library flavor mismatches.
+Library modules with their own flavors need

 missingDimensionStrategyormatchingFallbacks, documented in the ProductFlavor API reference.
-Misconfiguration shows up late as “could not resolve” variant errors, not as a clear product message. - Testing only the original brand.
-The second listing becomes the one that breaks silently in production because QA habits stayed on variant one.
+Misconfig shows up late as variant resolve errors. - Testing only the original brand.
+The second listing is the one that breaks silently in production.

-Native iOS (Swift/SwiftUI): No Gradle product flavors.
-Multiple brands usually mean separate Xcode targets or schemes, xcconfig files, and bundle IDs per App Store listing.
-Android flavor work does not carry over automatically.
+Native iOS: No Gradle product flavors.
+Multiple brands usually mean separate Xcode targets or schemes, xcconfig files, and bundle IDs.

-Bottom line: Scoping a second brand on Android alone is its own effort.
-Adding iOS (native or KMP) is a separate line item; do not assume Android flavors halve total multi-platform cost.
+Scoping a second brand on Android alone is its own effort.
+Adding iOS is a separate line item.

 Need a second brand from one Android codebase?

-We help teams with live Android apps add product flavors, tighten release discipline, and launch additional store listings without a rewrite.
-For portfolio or platform scope that needs buy-in first, start with a Discovery Roadmap.
+We help teams with live Android apps add product flavors, tighten release discipline, and launch additional Play listings without a rewrite.
+If portfolio scope needs buy-in first, start with a Discovery Roadmap.

 Related